ctrlnullexe/End-to-End-SQL-project/(1)Data Warehouse/README.md

 # Data Warehouse

-**Turn messy CSVs into clean, business-ready insights — built from scratch in SQL.**
+**Turn messy CSVs into clean, business-ready insights, built from scratch in SQL.**

 Three layers: **Bronze → Silver → Gold**.
 Each has a role.